Last Updated on 2nd September 2023 by peppe8o

 The biggest question for Raspberry PI Foundation boards user comes when choosing the Operating System to use.
-There are many OSes available for all Rasperry PI models, each one fitting best specific needs.
+There are many OSes available for all models, each one fitting best specific needs.
 This article lists the main alternative Rasperry PI OS

 Usually, all operating systems can be installed easily by getting their image file (.img or zipped) and flashing it on an sd card with free programs like Balena Etcher or Raspberry PI OS Imager.
 Some distributions (like Raspberry PI OS, Raspbian and Ubuntu) allow to setup wi-fi and SSH connections from SD card flashing, it being useful in headless installations (without monitor and keyboard).